 As stated earlier, the eye/orbit involvement in Graves’ Disease can range from very mild to very severe.
 The symptoms usually begin slowly but they can develop rapidly.
 The usual course of the eye disease is worsening over a year period, with subsequent “burning out”.
 It is during the “burned out” stage that rehabilitative surgery (bulgy or bulging eye surgery through orbital decompression, eyelid retraction surgery, and blepharoplasty) is usually performed.

-Symptoms and signs also vary, depeding on the severity of the disease.
-These include eye irritation/dryness, eye pressure, tearing, redness, eyelid swelling, eyelid retraction, bulgy or bulging eyes (proptosis), double vision (diplopia) and blurred or even loss of vision.
+Symptoms and signs also vary, depending on the severity of the disease.
+These include eye irritation/dryness, eye pressure, tearing, redness, eyelid swelling, eyelid retraction, bulgy or protruded eyes (proptosis), double vision (diplopia) and blurred or even loss of vision.
 The vision loss can be significant eye dryness or exposure (secondary to bulgy eyes – proptosis) and/or from optic nerve compression.

 Evaluation and Surgical Management of Graves’ Disease (orbital decompression, eyelid surgery)

 The treatment of a patient with Graves’ disease is multidisciplinary, with help of endocrinologist, thyroid surgeon, ophthalmologist, and oculoplastic surgeon.
 The underlying problem, which is the thyroid gland, needs to be treated, which may include medications, radioactive iodine, and/or thyroid surgery.
 During the active inflammatory stage of the thyroid eye disease, the eye symptoms are treated conservatively, including aggressive eye lubrication and possibly systemic medication (steroids).
 Smoking has been shown to worsen the eye pathology and hence quitting is highly recommended.
 Frequent monitoring may be necessary, especially in severe cases with significant bulgy eyes and risk of optic nerve damage.